neurogeek/haproxyctl/README.md

 With HAProxyctl, it is possible to do the following:

+(New in 0.4)
+* Ability to pass a tcp:// or a unix:// socket address to -k|--socket

 (New in 0.3)
 * frontends  -  Lists available Frontends.
 Arguments: None
 * backends  -  Lists available Backends.
 Arguments: None